Cr4sh/pico_dma/README.md

 To flash provided Pico DMA bitstream file `7x_pcie_microblaze.bin` into the board you can use one of the standard ways from PicoEVB documentation: [over PCI Express](https://github.com/RHSResearchLLC/PicoEVB/tree/master/spi-loader) or [using JTAG adapter with OpenOCD](https://github.com/RHSResearchLLC/PicoEVB/tree/master/spi-flash-program-openocd).

-To configure and control the implant Pico DMA is using GPIO ports of `P1` connector of PicoEVB to expose UART interface (baud-rate 115200) and two push buttons: one for CPU reset and second for switching between autonomous mode and UART-controlled mode.
+To configure and control the implant Pico DMA is using GPIO ports of `P1` connector of PicoEVB to expose UART interface (baud-rate 115200) and two push buttons: one for CPU reset and second for switching between autonomous mode and UART-controlled mode:

 <img src="https://raw.githubusercontent.com/Cr4sh/pico_dma/master/docs/images/pico_evb_pinout.png" width="598">

-To work with this interface it's convenient to make a cable like this one, where one end is connected to `P1` of the board and another is UART interface connected with any suitable USB adapter to Linux machine with PCI Express DIY hacking toolkit programs installed.
+To work with this interface it's convenient to make a cable like this one, where one end is connected to `P1` of the board and another is UART interface connected with any suitable USB adapter to Linux machine with PCI Express DIY hacking toolkit programs installed:

 <img src="https://raw.githubusercontent.com/Cr4sh/pico_dma/master/docs/images/pico_evb_cable.png" width="580">